lucydot/ChooChoo/docs/students/setup.md

 !!!
 Note

     If you have not used Github before there can be quite a bit to take in.
 Github (owned by Microsoft) is built on top of Git, which is an open-source version control system.
 Git and Github are extremely valuable tools to learn as they are used by most software developers in academia and industry.
 We are using only a very small part of Github/Git within a ChooChoo project.
-To learn more about Github and the other tools underlying ChooChoo please visit the [Tools page](./tools.md).

 ## 2. Find your ChooChoo repository